Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Conventional Coning Correction

 \subsection{Approximate Solutions to the Coning Correction Term}

 Consider a rate integrating gyro producing measurements of $\Delta \btheta_k$ at the sensor interval from eq.~\eqref{eq:DefDeltaTheta}.
 Suppose that $m$ such measurements $\{ \Delta \btheta_k \}_{k=1}^m$ are accumulated over an IMU's minor interval.
 The objective is to integrate this set of IMU observations to produce an estimate of the DCM $\bT_m$ or the rotation vector $\bphi_m$ at the end of the minor interval.
-The Goodman-Robinson approximation from eq.~\eqref{eq:ConingGR} may be used to solve this problem analytically if we make some assumptions on the time-history of $\bomega$.
+The Goodman-Robinson approximation from eq.~\eqref{eq:ConingGR} may be used to solve this problem analytically if some assumptions on the time-history of $\bomega$ are made.
 The simplest non-trivial assumption is a linearly varying angular velocity.

 Most of the classical coning literature focuses on the two-speed paradigm where $m > 1$, where the ``two speeds'' being the rate of sensor interval and the rate of the minor interval (c.f.
 Fig. \ref{fig:TimeIntervales}).
-Under the two-speed paradigm, where $m > 1$ sensor interval measurements are obtained over a minor interval, we may assume a linear $\bomega$ to obtain the classic approximation \cite{Ignagni:1990}
+Under the two-speed paradigm, where $m > 1$ sensor interval measurements are obtained over a minor interval, a linear $\bomega$ may be assumed to obtain the classic approximation \cite{Ignagni:1990}

 where

 The two-speed techniques exemplified by eq.~\eqref{eq:ConingTwoSpeed}---though there are many others under different assumptions for the time-history of $\bomega$ \cite{Ignagni:1996,Savage:1998}---are exceptionally fast and remove the need for performing the computationally expensive task of finite rotations at the sensor interval.
 However, there have been considerable advancements in computing since 1990, and two-speed algorithms are not always necessary.
 Propagating at the sensor interval is well-known to be desirable when it is possible \cite{Savage:1998}.